2017 Perth and Kinross Council election: Perth City Centre

-Changes since 2017
+Aftermath

+On 29 March 2021 Kinross-shire councillor Mike Barnacle joined the Conservative group.

+By-elections

+Perth City South by-election (2017)

-† On 25 September 2017, Perth City South Conservative Cllr Michael Jamieson resigned his seat having been found to be in possession of indecent images.
+On 25 September 2017, Perth City South Conservative councillor Michael Jamieson resigned his seat having been found to be in possession of indecent images.
 A by-election took place on 23 November 2017.
 The seat was won by the Conservative candidate, Audrey Coates.

+Highland by-election

-†† On 6 February 2018 Highland Conservative Cllr Ian Campbell died suddenly.
+On 6 February 2018 Highland Conservative councillor Ian Campbell died suddenly.
 A by-election was held on 19 April 2018 and was won by the Conservative candidate John Duff.